Latin Dance for Cancer Survivorship

 The trial does not specify if you need to stop taking your current medications.
 However, it mentions that participants may be on long-term therapies like hormonal therapy or immunotherapy.

-Is Latin Dance safe for cancer survivors?
+What prior data suggests that this Latin Dance intervention is safe for cancer survivors?

 EA